Food colours and hyperactivity

 More in this section

 Thursday 15 March 2012

-The Agency is publishing lists of product ranges from food manufacturers, retailers and caterers that do not contain the six food colours associated with possible hyperactivity in young children.
+Lists of product ranges from food manufacturers, retailers and caterers that do not contain the six food colours associated with possible hyperactivity in young children.